henkelmax/mod-gradle-scripts/readme.md

 You need to set the `CURSEFORGE_API_KEY` environment variable to be able to upload mods.

-The Gradle plugin `com.matthewprenger.cursegradle` needs to applied before applying this script.
+The Gradle plugin `de.maxhenkel.cursegradle` (See [this](https://github.com/henkelmax/curse-gradle)) needs to applied before applying this script.

 | Property                                  | Description                                                                                       | Type                          | Default Value                            | Possible Values | Example            |
 | ----------------------------------------- | ------------------------------------------------------------------------------------------------- | ----------------------------- | ---------------------------------------- | --------------- | ------------------ |